 North offers two circles of United Methodist Women.

-Miriam Circle: This circle gathers at noon on the fourth Thursday of each month in the parlor for a sack lunch, project planning and programs focused on the United Methodist Women’s missions.
-One of this circle’s main projects is to support the Indiana United Methodist Children’s Home in Lebanon, Ind.
+Miriam Circle: This circle gathers at 1 p.m. on the fourth Thursday of each month in the library for project planning and programs focused on the United Women in Faith’s missions.

-Women of Lydia Circle: This circle meets at 7 p.m. on the fourth Wednesday of each month in the club room.
+Women of Lydia Circle: This circle meets at 7 p.m. on the fourth Tuesday of each month in the library.
 Its members support each other through discussions of current topics, studies and mission work.
-The latter ranges from collecting supplies for emergency aid kits for disaster relief to hosting meals celebrating our youth.

 Neither circle meets in June or July.